iTwin/presentation/packages/hierarchies/learning/Formatting.md

 Finally, in case 3, the grouping node's label is formatted automatically based on the type of grouping:

-- In case of class grouping, the labels is the class' display label and needs to extra formatting.
+- In case of class grouping, the label is the class' display label and needs no extra formatting.
 - In case of label grouping, the label is taken from grouped nodes whose labels are already formatted.
 - In case of property grouping, the label is built using formatted property values.
-The formatter is applied to each property value separately using formatter used by `HierarchyProvider`.
+The formatter used by `HierarchyProvider` is applied to each property value separately`.

   <!-- [[include: [Presentation.Hierarchies.Formatting.NodeLabelFormattingExamples.Imports, Presentation.Hierarchies.Formatting.PropertyGroupsFormattingExample], ts]] -->
   <!-- BEGIN EXTRACTION -->